If you have filed a trade mark application in Australia, chances are you may receive an Adverse Examination Report.

-When you apply for registration of a trade mark in Australia, the application will be examined by IP Australia.
-A trade mark applications must pass Examination before it can be registered in Australia.
+When you apply for registration of a trade mark in Australia, your application will be examined by IP Australia.
+Every trade mark application must pass Examination before it can be registered in Australia.

 The legal requirements for trade mark registration include:

-- your trade mark must not be substantially identical or deceptively similar to other existing trade marks that cover similar goods or services; and
+- Your trade mark must not be substantially identical or deceptively similar to other existing trade marks that cover similar goods or services;

 When does Examination happen?